Ginger cat mascot holding a tiny blue-glowing character figurine on its paw

 }

-Replace /mascot.riv with your animated mascot file, and any custom avatar works -- that is the entire point.
-The SDK does not care whether the character is a robot, a fox, or your company's 20-year-old cereal mascot.
+You declare only consumer-owned inputs in inputs (here, the gesture trigger).
+The mouth inputs, is_speaking, and stress are driven by the SDK automatically -- you never list them.
+Replace /mascot.riv with your animated mascot file, and any custom avatar works: the SDK does not care whether the character is a robot, a fox, or your company's 20-year-old cereal mascot.
 Any animated mascot for website use becomes interactive.

 Connect Lip Sync to Audio Stream